setowire-org/js-setowire/README.md

 ### `swarm.store(key, value)`

-Store a value locally and announce it to the mesh.
+Store a value in the local cache, persist it to the storage backend if one is set, and announce to the mesh that you have it.

 ### `swarm.fetch(key, timeout?)`

-Fetch a value — returns local copy immediately or pulls from the network.
+Fetch a value.
+Lookup order:

+1. In-memory cache
+2. Storage backend (if set)
+3. Network — sends a WANT to the mesh and waits up to `timeout` ms (default 30s)

+Returns a `Promise<Buffer>`.

 ### `swarm.destroy()`